-2. Developing a Position Description, Profile and Advertisement

-- a.
-A position description should include: roles, responsibilities, functions, expectations, and minimum qualifications of candidates. - b.
-Position Profile Qualifications: qualities of an ideal candidate, degree requirements, teaching experience, area of specialization, research interests and record, and demonstrated experience that align with department and institutional priorities and goals.
+2. Developing a Position Description, Profile and Advertisement a.
+A position description should include: roles, responsibilities, functions, expectations, and minimum qualifications of candidates.

-- c.
-The advertisement should be constructed in such a way as to attract a diverse pool of applicants, and submitted for review and approval to the ADOF prior to submission to Human Resources. - d.
-The Chair submits the ad and the potential placement to the Assistant Director for Employment, Compliance and Workforce Diversity for review and the EEO statement.
+- b.
+Position Profile Qualifications: qualities of an ideal candidate, degree requirements, teaching experience, area of specialization, research interests and record, and demonstrated experience that align with department and institutional priorities and goals. - c.
+The advertisement should be constructed in such a way as to attract a diverse pool of applicants, and submitted in conjunction with the ATE for review and approval by the ADOF and the Assistant Director for Employment, Compliance and Workforce Diversity. - d.
+As part of the ATE process, the Chair submits the ad and its potential placement to the Assistant Director for Employment, Compliance and Workforce Diversity for review and the addition of inclusive hiring language.